cheyang/distributed-tensorflow/README.md

-# Samples of building Distributed TensorFlow Docker image
+# Building Distributed TensorFlow Docker Image

-This project contains the docker file to build distributed tensorflow for both CPU and GPU.
+This project contains the Dockerfile to build distributed tensorflow for both CPU and GPU.

 ## Distributed TensorFlow